-Beyond the Food Bank 2018 is the fourth edition of London’s comprehensive food poverty profile.
+Beyond the Food Bank 2019 is the fifth edition of London’s comprehensive food poverty profile.
 The report looks at what local authorities are doing to reduce food poverty across a range of measures.

 - Recommendations for action

-- What London Boroughs are leading the way in tackling food poverty?
+- Which London boroughs are leading the way in tackling food poverty in their area?

 - London food poverty in numbers

 - Actions London councils are taking to combat food poverty:

 - Develop and implement a food poverty action plan